 If you have teeth that are really jammed close together, flossing can be difficult.
 Years ago, it was almost impossible for me because the most widely available flosses just didn’t work on my close teeth.
 Now, however, there are so many types of floss and special picks that you’re more likely to get confused by all the choices than to be unable to find what works for you!
-This article is for those of you who know you need to floss and clean between your teeth better, but are frustrated by lack of good dental tips.
+This article is for those of you who know you need to floss and clean more thoroughly between your teeth but are frustrated by lack of good dental tips.

 Floss for close teeth

 Choosing the right floss is the first essential step in caring for a mouth full of closely packed teeth.
 Years ago, all you had were thick, waxed strings that wouldn’t even go between some pairs of teeth, and often shredded if you did manage to squeeze it in there and work it back and forth a little.
 Or just getting it in between your teeth required such a jerking motion that it would end up cutting your gums.
 Now you have far better options.
 For close teeth, you need to: